We often overlook unpopular opinions.

 Instead, it only damages your reputation over time, whether as an individual or a business.

-Managing Controversies and Offences
+Managing Controversies and Offenses

 Controversies and taking offense when dealing with unpopular opinions are common.
 All you need to have is grace and maturity.